cirruslabs/cirrus-ci-docs/docs/examples.md

 ### Rust Nightly

 It is possible to use nightly builds of Rust via an [official `rustlang/rust:nightly` container](https://hub.docker.com/r/rustlang/rust/).
-Here is an example of `.cirrus.yml` to run tests against the latest stable and nightly versions of Rust:
+Here is an example of a `.cirrus.yml` to run tests against the latest stable and nightly versions of Rust:

 ```yaml
 test_task: